 Patrick created the first Waterfront Blues Festival email list

 Patrick created the customer service line for Ticket Tomato.

 Patrick spent Thanksgivings and Christmases and all hours after hours answering calls and going after clients, stopping along the roadside answering customer service calls on the way to and after gigs making Ticket Tomato go.

 Whether it is the Waterfront Blues Festival, the Winthrop Blues Festival , Portland Vintage Racing Festival, Jimmy Mak’s, Parade of Homes, Fashionxt (took me three years of coffee meetings to get) Jazz at the Oxford (this took Patrick three years to get as a client for ticketing), Guitars under the Stars, Mount Baker RandB Festival, In Concert For Cancer, Oregon Zoo temporarily, Patrick went after and every one of those clients and almost every major client and was successful getting a core curriculum of clientele.

-Patrick reached out and sold nearly every major client that are on the existing Ticket Tomato site with exception of 5 that are there currently before losing the company in a divorce in order to keep his music intact.
+Patrick reached out and sold nearly every major client that are on the existing Ticket Tomato site with exception of 5 that are there currently before losing the company in a divorce.
 Patrick now focuses his energy on music where his last three singles have made top five on US Billboard.

 Icon entertainment group